ndgigliotti/lib-learn/README.md

 | `-pr`, `--private`  | Allow `_private` routines.     |
 | `-sp`, `--special`  | Allow `__special__` routines.  |

+## Known Issues

+- Cannot obtain signatures for some routines using `inspect.signature`.
+  - Unresolved: which ones exactly and why?
+  - Fallback works on `numpy.ndarray` class.
+Does it work on anything else?
+- Does not work on `itertools` module.
+Why?

+## Todo
+- [x] Cycle feature
+- [ ] Add commands to get further details
+- [ ] Add navigation commands
+- [ ] Investigate known issues
+- [ ] Complete docstrings
+- [ ] Allow class flashcards

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.